Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Introduction

+defines a M\"{o}bius structure for the Riemannian conformal structure $(M, c)$, where $A_{\eta^{u}}$ denotes the Weingarten endomorphism of $\eta^{u}$.
+Moreover, every M\"{o}bius structure for a Riemannian conformal structure $(M, c)$ arises in this way. \end{quote}

-The content of this paper is distributed into six sections.
-Section \ref{prel} introduces the basic notions on Tractor conformal bundles and Tractor connections, Definitions \ref{180721A} and \ref{180721B}.
-Then, taking into account ideas from \cite{Burs} and \cite{calderbank}, we recall the notion of M\"{o}bius structure as was introduced in \cite{burden2015numerical2}, extended to arbitrary dimension in an obvious way.
-This section also includes basic facts about spacelike submanifolds of Lorentzian manifolds and the notions of ambient manifold and ambient metric from \cite{Cap}.
-After establishing the requisite language, Section \ref{lorentzPers} shows basic properties of these ambient manifolds and ambient metrics from the Lorentzian geometry perspective.
-As was mentioned, the scale bundle $\mathcal{Q}$ of a Riemannian conformal structure $(M,c)$ is a lightlike hypersurface, Definition \ref{210721A}, in any ambient manifold endowed with an ambient metric $(\widetilde{M}, \widetilde{g})$ and every choice of the metric $g\in c$ provides an isometric spacelike immersion from $(M,g)$ into $(\widetilde{M}, \widetilde{g})$, Lemma \ref{endomorfismo}.
+The content of this paper is distributed as follows.
+In Section \ref{prel}, taking into account ideas from \cite{Burs} and \cite{calderbank}, we recall the notion of M\"{o}bius structure on Riemannian conformal structures $(M,c)$ as was introduced in \cite{burden2015numerical2}, extended to arbitrary dimension in an obvious way.
+We also include several basic facts on spacelike submanifolds in Lorentzian geometry.
+The spacelike submanifolds have been studied for a long time, both from the physical and mathematical points of view (see for instance \cite{Rom} and references therein).
+Then, we show some properties from the Lorentzian geometry perspective of the notion of pre-ambient space.
+Section \ref{ambient metrics} provides an explicit method to construct examples of pre-ambient spaces and includes several curvature properties of these pre-ambient spaces.
+In particular, we give conditions which permit to assure that the Ricci tensor of these pre-ambient spaces vanishes along $\mathcal{Q}$, Corollary \ref{ricci}.